pixelomer/PongoBRIX/README.md

 - iPhone 7 GSM (iPhone9,3)
 - iPad Pro 10.5-inch (iPad7,4)

 If your device is already supported, great!
-You won't have to do modify the code.
+You won't have to modify the code.
 You can skip to [running BRIX](#running-brix).
 If your device isn't supported, adding support for your own device shouldn't be hard.

 ## Adding support for your device